-There are ten Directors, eight of whom are directly appointed representatives from St James and Emmanuel Church, St Wilfrid's CE Church, St Elisabeth's CE Church and the Manchester Diocesan Board of Education, along with the Executive Headteacher, who is a direct appointment of the Members.
+There are ten Trustees, eight of whom are directly appointed representatives from St James and Emmanuel Church, St Wilfrid's CE Church, St Elisabeth's CE Church and the Manchester Diocesan Board of Education, along with the Executive Headteacher, who is a direct appointment of the Members.

-The Directors take strategic decisions to improve performance across all four schools and to maximise economies of scale across all four schools.
+The Trustees take strategic decisions to improve performance across all four schools and to maximise economies of scale across all four schools.

-The Directors meet formally together once a term, but also have extra meetings with the Trust's auditors to ensure that all the accounting regulations are adhered to.
+The Trustees meet formally together once a term, but also have extra meetings with the Trust's auditors to ensure that all the accounting regulations are adhered to.

 The Local Governing Bodies

 For more information on their role, please see the Local Governing Body page on this website.

-All our Members, Directors and Governors have to declare their pecuniary interests at the beginning of every meeting and confirm their eligibility to stand in public office annually.
+All our Members, Trustees and Governors have to declare their pecuniary interests at the beginning of every meeting and confirm their eligibility to stand in public office annually.

-All our Members, Directors and Governors have current enhanced DBS checks.
+All our Members, Trustees and Governors have current enhanced DBS checks.